 Lucky for us, babka freezes exceptionally well.
 Once fully baked and cooled, wrap the babka in plastic wrap, foil, then place in a ziplock bag and freeze for three months.
 To thaw, fully unwrap the bread and thaw at room temperature.
 This recipe can easily be doubled to create two loaves, one for eating and one for freezing.

-Want more brioche recipes?
+Want more dough inspired recipes?

 Chocolate Espresso Babka